-If you’re experiencing feelings and thoughts that are getting in the way of your daily life and it’s been going on for more than a couple of weeks, it’s a very good idea to seek some help.
+If you’ve been experiencing negative or frightening feelings and thoughts for more than a couple of weeks and these feelings are getting in the way of your daily life, it’s a very good idea to seek some help.
 You could start by talking with your GP.

 Mental illness and parenting